-Need for neat notebook
+Need for neat Practice Notebook

 Your notebook must be kept neat.
-There is a 15 % deduction for each of the following or similar distractions. a) assignments that are very messy
+There is a 10 % deduction for each of the following or similar distractions.

-- b) assignments that are falling out of the notebook - c) assignments that are not stapled in correctly (see website for example) - d) any paper that is showing outside of the perimeter of the notebook. - e) assignments way out of order (by date)
+- a) assignments that are very messy - b) assignments that are falling out of the notebook - c) assignments that are not stapled in correctly (see "Formats" document) - d) any paper that is showing outside of the perimeter of the notebook. - e) assignments out of order (by date) by more than 4 days

-Assignments don't need to be in exact order but not off by more then 2 days
+Assignments don't need to be in exact order but not off by more than 2 days